austin1im/include-techlead-training/README.md

 I'm aware this project has major security issues, but for testing purposes, I left them.
 Plz don't abuse them...

+Google prevents keys from being leaked, so the Google Calendar event maker will not work

 ## Learn More

 To learn more about Next.js, take a look at the following resources: